pantheon-systems/documentation/source/docs/articles/wordpress/cron-for-wordpress.md

 keywords: wordpress, cron, wp-cron
 ---
 ## WP-Cron Overview
-WP-Cron, one of the lesser known features of WordPress, executes specific tasks for WordPress powered sites.
+WP-Cron executes specific tasks for WordPress powered sites.
 The name Cron comes from the Unix system for scheduling jobs, ranging from once a minute to once a year.
 Whether it's routine maintenance or scheduled alerts, any command that can be executed on Unix without user intervention can be scheduled as a Cron task.

 WP-Cron is similar in nature to Cron, but differs in a couple of very important ways.
 This feature is designed solely to handle WordPress routine tasks:

- - Check for new version of the WordPress core, themes, and plugins.
+ - Check for new version of the WordPress core, themes, and plugins
- - Clean up spam.
+ - Clean up spam

 Plugins and themes can add tasks to be executed at regular intervals.
 For example, if you have a plugin that scans Twitter for your tweets and then incorporates them into comments, it's most likely done with a WP-Cron job.
 WP-Cron opens up a whole new world of things that a WordPress powered site can do.